-- -- A collection of 9,000 display quality seashells of rare form, pattern, and color; - -- A 5.03 carat red diamond, one of only five documented red diamonds in the world; and - -- A complete skeleton of a 90-million-year old shark, the finest of its kind ever discovered.
+- --A collection of 9,000 display quality seashells of rare form, pattern, and color: - --A 5.03 carat red diamond, one of only five documented red diamonds in the world; and - --A complete skeleton of a 90-million-year old shark, the finest of its kind ever discovered. - Exhibits "King Herod's Dream: Caesarea on the Sea," a Smithsonian Traveling Exhibition Service exhibition, drew nearly 300,000 visitors to the Museum's Thomas M. Evans Gallery during its three-month showing in 1988.
+This exhibition traced the colorful history of Caesarea, which was an ancient Mediterranean seaport and a significant center of early Christianity. - --"Plains Indian Art--Continuity and Change" was an exhibit of contemporary Plains Indian art showing the influence of tribal traditions.
+Organized by the Museum's American Indian Outreach Program, the exhibition compared objects made in the 19th century, from the Smithsonian collections, with similar objects made by contemporary Plains Indian artists. - --"Andrew Jackson Grayson: The Audubon of the West" exhibited paintings by a brilliant self-taught 19th-century American artist.
+This exhibition, presented by the Museum in cooperation with the Oakland Museum, was the first public showing of Grayson's 156 surviving bird paintings. - --"Crossroads of Continents: Cultures of Siberia and Alaska," an exhibition developed jointly by the Museum and the Soviet Academy of Sciences with the collaborative aid of the International Research and Exchanges Board, opened in September 1988.
+The exhibition marks the first time that the people of both continents have the opportunity to view many early and important archaeological and ethnographic collections from the remote but important North Pacific geographic region.
+The exhibition will travel to seven cities within the United States and Canada and, in the Soviet Union, Moscow, Leningrad, and two other cities.

-Exhibits - "King Herod's Dream: Caesarea on the Sea," a Smithsonian Traveling Exhibition Service exhibition, drew nearly 300,000 visitors to the Museum's Thomas M. Evans Gallery during its three-month showing in 1988.
-This exhibition traced the colorful history of Caesarea, which was an ancient Mediterranean seaport and a significant center of early Christianity.
+--A U. S.- Soviet symposium complemented the "Crossroads" exhibition, presenting new findings on the little-known history of North Pacific peoples, and the Smithsonian Press published a 360-page exhibition catalogue with contributions from Soviet and American scholars.
+A "Crossroads" school packet and film program is under preparation.

-- --"Plains Indian Art--Continuity and Change," was an exhibit of selected works of contemporary Plains Indian artists which showed the influence of tribal traditions.
-Organized by the Museum's American Indian Outreach Program, the exhibition compared objects made in the 19th century, from the Smithsonian collections, with similar objects made by contemporary Plains Indian artists. - --"Andrew Jackson Grayson: The Audubon of the West," exhibited paintings by a brilliant self-taught 19th-century American artist.
-This exhibition, presented by the Museum in cooperation with the Oakland Museum, was the first public showing of Grayson's 156 surviving bird paintings. - --Opening in September 1988 is "Crossroads of Continents: Cultures of Siberia and Alaska," an exhibition developed jointly by the Museum and the Soviet Academy of Sciences with the collaborative aid of the International Research and Exchanges Board.
-The exhibition will mark the first time that the people of both continents have had the opportunity to view many early and important archaeological and ethnographic collections from this remote but important Soviet geographic region.
-The exhibition will travel to seven cities within the United States and Canada and, in the Soviet Union, Moscow, Leningrad, and two other cities. - --A symposium will complement the "Crossroads" exhibition, and the Smithsonian Press will publish a 360-page exhibition catalog with contributions from Soviet and American scholars.
-A "Crossroads" school packet and film program is under preparation. - --Planning is in progress for "Vision of the Americas," a new permanent exhibition hall that will explain the diversity and dynamics of Native American life.
+--Planning is in progress for "Vision of the Americas," a new permanent exhibition hall that will explain the diversity and dynamics of Native American life.
 In 1988 members of the planning committee visited Alaska, Washington, and British Columbia to view Native American exhibits, museums, and cultural centers and meet with representatives of Indian tribal, political, and cultural organizations.
-An objective was for Museum staff, during this early design stage of the exhibition hall reconstruction, to learn the preferred manner of representation.
+An objective was for Museum staff, during this early design stage of the exhibition hall reconstruction, to learn the manner of representation preferred by Native Americans.

 Work continues on the Museum's permanent paleontology hall, "Fossils: The History of Life."
-In September 1988, the public will have a chance to view the renovated exhibit of the conquest of land by plants and animals 420 million years ago.
-Among the highlights will be a diorama of one of the world's early forests, 395-345 million years ago.
+In September 1988, the public had a chance to view the renovated exhibit of the conquest of land by plants and animals 420 million years ago.
+Among the highlights is a diorama of one of the world's early forests, 395-345 million years ago.